lourw/career-advising/README.md

 > Depends.
 What are you interested in?
 You are not going to be able to code and finish a demo-able project unless you actually are interested in creating it.

 There's a question about authorization and sponsorship (Canadian citizen applying for US jobs), what do I put?
-> You are not authorized to work in the US (yet), so put NO for the authorization question.
+> Assuming you are only a Canadian citizen, you are not authorized to work in the US (yet), so put NO for the authorization question.
 As a Canadian citizen, you need sponsorhip on a visa so you can put YES for the sponsorship question.